The Sword in the Stone (novel): Plot of the Once and Future King version

 When Kay is ready to be knighted, Sir Ector and his retinue travel to London, where he owns some property.
 As Kay approaches the tournament field, he realizes that he has left his sword back at the inn.
 Wart is sent back to retrieve it, but finds the inn locked.
 He finds a sword stuck in an anvil atop a stone in a churchyard.
 When Wart touches the sword, his senses heighten.
 He is unable to pull it out, but as he tries again, the voices of all the animals and friends he has made give him encouragement and remind him of the lessons they taught him.
 On the third try, the sword comes loose, and Wart rushes to Kay with it.

 When Kay learns that Wart pulled it from the anvil, he knows it is the sword that will determine Uther Pendragon's successor.
 He tells Sir Ector that he pulled it from the stone.
 However, when Ector asks him to replicate the feat, Kay admits that Wart was responsible.
 Wart is terrified when Sir Ector and Kay bow to him as their King.

 After he is crowned, Wart is given gifts from all over the world and from his friends, both animal and human.
 Sir Ector sends him a dunce cap, which transforms into Merlyn.
 The wizard explains that Wart is Uther's son, and that his real name is Arthur.

 Revisions

 The English Collins first edition was partially rewritten for Putnam in America.

 The version appearing in 1958 in the tetralogy was substantially revised, partly to incorporate events and themes that White had originally intended to cover in a fifth volume (which was finally published after his death, as The Book of Merlyn).
-To this end, the revised version includes several new episodes, including the ant and goose episodes, but leaves out some of the episodes that had appeared in the original (notably Merlyn's battle with Madam Mim which appeared in the Disney film).
+To this end, the revised version includes several new episodes, including the ant and goose episodes, but leaves out some of the episodes that had appeared in the original (e.g. Merlyn's battle with Madam Mim which appeared in the Disney film).
 Some critics considered the revised version to be inferior to the original.
-Publishers have tended to carry on using the original versions when they were published independently of the tetralogy; the original, American, and "Once and Future King" versions are still in print.
+Publishers have tended to carry on using the original versions when they were published independently of the tetralogy.